 You’ll Need: Ezekiel toast, peanut butter, chia seeds, honey, banana

 Elvis would be proud.
-Not only does peanut butter’s high protein content help you gain muscle mass, but eating the legume may also help boost your metabolism, according to a study in the International Journal of Obesity and Related Metabolic Disorders.
+Not only does peanut butter’s high protein content help you gain muscle mass, but eating the legume may also help boost your metabolism.
 To make our favorite sandwich, divide 3 tablespoons of peanut butter between two slices of toast.
 Top with sliced banana, a teaspoon of chia seeds, and lightly coat with honey.
 Eat it at home or take it on the go!

 SPINACH, MUSHROOM, GOAT CHEESE & GRUYERE QUICHE